kommhoerauf/rpi-sec-cam/README.md

 ```

 Optional : If you intend to play around with the scripts the manufacturer provides (e.g. sending SMS, Phone call or TCP tests) you can also compile the example code.
 These scripts work by directly sending commands to the module.
-They are a good starting point if you want to setup more comples use-cases, scenarios.
+They are a good starting point if you want to setup more complex use-cases or scenarios.

 ```
 # Go to the bcm2835 directory, compile and install it